voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

         versioning backend.

 For a given Snapshot, the virtual form always exists.
-It may also be materialized, offloaded, or both (in the case that an offloaded Snapshot has been re-materialized but kept in cold storage also).
+It may also be materialized, archived, or both (in the case that an archived Snapshot has been re-materialized but kept in cold storage also).

 .. note::